jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

     NVIDIA GPU with Architecture > Fermi (2.1)
     NVIDIA drivers ~= 361.93 (untested on older versions)

-Double check your GPU show on debian:
+Confirm that your GPU shows up with this command.

 ```sh
 lspci | grep VGA
 ```

-Update your host:
+Update your host so there is no chance of outdated software causing issues.

 ```sh
 apt-get update && apt-get dist-upgrade -y
 ```

-Install curl:
+Install curl which will be used to download the required files.

 ```sh
 apt-get install curl
 ```

-Edit `sources.list` in `/etc/apt/sources.list`:
+Edit `sources.list` in `/etc/apt/sources.list` and add `non-free contrib` to each source as required.
-Add "`non-free contrib`" to every sources already configured when needed:

 ```data
 deb http://ftp.ch.debian.org/debian/ stretch main
 ```

-become
+The line above should be modified to match the following line as an example.

 ```data
 deb http://ftp.ch.debian.org/debian/ stretch main non-free contrib
 ```

-Add sources for Nvidia-container:
+Download and add the sources for the Nvidia docker container.

 ```sh
 curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | sudo apt-key add